RichardRed0x/checkonchain/research_articles/dcr_unforgeable_costliness/dcr_unforgeable_costliness.md

 For **Decred**, the hybrid PoW/PoS security mechanism has a number of unique characteristics which affect the relative cost to create an alternative chain and forge DCR coins:

-- Each block requires initial PoW mining of a block by expendature of energy and computation.
+- Each block requires initial PoW mining of a block by expenditure of energy and computation.

-- Mined blocks are then validation by 5 no. PoS Tickets, selected psudorandomly from a pool of a target size of 40,960 tickets.
+- Mined blocks are then validated by PoS Tickets, selected pseudorandomly from a pool of a target size of 40,960 tickets.

 - A mined block requires 3/5 tickets to approve the block which if not attained, necessitates re-mining the previous block for new submission to validators.
 Thus a minority share of the PoS ticket pool requires a larger share of the hash-rate to re-mine invalidated blocks faster than the honest chain.